Big-Bee-Network/name-alignment-workshop/_episodes/03-Github-and-name-alignment-tool.md

 ### Getting started
 ---------------------------------
-> To use Github you will need a github account as mentioned in the [setup instructions].
+> To use Github you will need a github account as mentioned in the [setup instructions](https://big-bee-network.github.io/name-alignment-workshop/setup).
 Please note you do **not** need Git downloaded onto your computer for this tutorial.
 We will be working in Github's graphical interface for the purpose of this lesson.

 ### What is Github?
 --------------------------------